monad-developers/react-native-privy-embedded-wallet-template/README.md

 #### `EXPO_PUBLIC_PRIVY_APP_ID`

-1. Go to your Privy Dashboard and click on "Home" for your Privy app and click on "Retrieve API keys".
+1. Go to your Privy Dashboard and click on `Home` for your Privy app and click on `Retrieve API keys`.

 ![retrieve api keys](/assets/readme/retrieve_api_keys.png)

-2. You will find "App ID" under "API keys".
+2. You will find `App ID` under `API keys`.

 ![api key](/assets/readme/api_keys.png)

 #### `EXPO_PUBLIC_PRIVY_CLIENT_ID`

-1. Go to your Privy Dashboard and click on "Home" for your Privy app and click on "Retrieve API keys".
+1. Go to your Privy Dashboard and click on "Home" for your Privy app and click on `Retrieve API keys`.

 ![retrieve api keys](/assets/readme/retrieve_api_keys.png)

-2. Click on the "Clients" tab at the top and click on "Edit".
+2. Click on the `Clients` tab at the top and click on `Edit`.

 ![clients](/assets/readme/clients.png)

-3. Under "Allowed app identifiers" paste the name of the app bundle and click "Add"
+3. Under `Allowed app identifiers` paste the name of the app bundle and click `Add`

 You can find the app bundle name in `app.json` for Android it is `package` property and iOS it is the `bundleIdentifier` property

 ![allowed identifiers](/assets/readme/allowed_identifiers.png)

-4. You can copy the "Client ID" and use as the value for `EXPO_PUBLIC_PRIVY_CLIENT_ID`.
+4. You can copy the `Client ID` and use as the value for `EXPO_PUBLIC_PRIVY_CLIENT_ID`.

 ![client_id](/assets/readme/client_id.png)